Platoniq/wilder-journal/_articles/en/precious.md

   path: /media/articles/social/precious.png
   alt: "# TODO"
 ---
-This morning I woke up with the sound of little Charissa again.
+{% quote %}This morning I woke up with the sound of little Charissa again.
 She’s getting teeth and she is crying a lot.
 It’s not a problem.
 I like babies.
-When I knew I couldn’t sleep anymore, I got out of bed and made myself a tea.
+When I knew I couldn’t sleep anymore, I got out of bed and made myself a tea.{% endquote %}

 Tiffany was in the kitchen as well, warming milk.
 She looked like she didn’t sleep at all.
 She’s Nigerian too and she is nice, but we don’t speak a lot.
 Her husband knows some other Nigerian men in Ancona.
 Traffickers.
 You have to be friends with the traffickers, I know, but it makes you a little lonely.
 Better not to trust anyone.